14 Jun What Father’s day means to me

 Now that I have let it sink in I wonder if part of my grief and thoughts around Dad are linked to this “hallmark” holiday we call Father’s day?

 If you’re like me and Father’s day has shifted since you had children with your partner and you are celebrating with gifts and breakfast in bed, enjoy.
-The favourite prints for Dad’s this year were Guinness, Royal Portrush, Bushmills and the penguin)
+The favourite prints for Dad’s this year were Ballyholme Esplanade, Royal Portrush, Belfast Beauty and the new sized Aslan)

 OR if Father’s day brings a bit more of a whince to your face because you lost someone close to you who you or indeed your children called ‘Dad’ then feel free to browse my blogpost about dealing with grief.
 I wrote it four years ago but it is as relevant as ever.